 Shakedown training for the Biloxi took place in the Chesapeake Bay, during which a man fell overboard but was rescued.
 Training continued in the Caribbean, but the ship suffered damage when one of her floatplanes crashed while attempting to land.

-Following training, the Biloxi returned to the Norfolk Navy Yard for final repairs before heading to the Panama Canal and the Pacific Ocean.
+Following training, the Biloxi returned to the Norfolk Navy Yard for final repairs before heading to the Panama Canal and the Pacific Ocean and serving in numerous capacities in World War II:

 In November, she steamed back to Pearl Harbor and then San Francisco and was deactivated and put in reserve at Port Angeles in Washington.
 She was decommissioned in 1946, struck in 1961, and scrapped the following year.